Salmoness/large-project/README.md

 ## Features

 - Simple accounts with email validation and password recovery!
-- Generate quizzes with the power of AI!
+- Auatomatically generate quizzes using the power of AI!
-- Browse previously generated quizzes!
+- Browse through and host any generated quiz!
-- Host quizzes and share them with an access code!
+- Host quizzes and play with others using an access code!
 - Play quizzes with an access code!
 No account required!
-- View live quiz scoreboards!
+- View live scoreboards!

 ## Web Application